CEA Tutorial Section 1: Overview of ASHA CE

 Who are my contacts at ASHA CE?

-You have been assigned a provider manager and an account manager who are your contacts at ASHA CE.
-They will work closely with you to ensure that communications are timely and accurate and that all of your questions are answered.
-You are the sole contact person for your organization.
+You have been assigned a provider manager and an accounts manager who are your contacts at ASHA CE.
+They will work closely with you to ensure that communications are timely and accurate and answer all your questions.

 Policies and procedures evolve over time.
 We have set up several ways to communicate any changes, clarifications, or new information: